-Golf’s most critical, though often ignored, the basis is alignment.
+Golf’s most critical, though often ignored, basis is alignment.
 Even a great swim might be squandered without a correct club and body alignment.

 The angle of both your club and your feet heading towards your target line is referred to as alignment in golf.
 Your clubface should be directed straight down the target line, and your feet should be parallel to your ball path.